MinmusLin/MinmusLin.github.io/_pages/about.md

 # 🛠️ Skills

-- 🖥️ Proficient in Java programming language and Spring Boot framework, with the ability to develop systems and implement algorithms.
+- 🖥️ Proficient in the fundamentals of the Java language and familiar with JVM principles, with the ability to develop systems and implement algorithms.
+- 🧰 Skilled in frameworks such as Spring Boot and MyBatis, with an understanding of Spring IoC and AOP principles, and experienced with Kafka message queues.
-- 🧰 Experienced in Vue.js ecosystem, possessing full-stack development experience.
+- ⌨️ Experienced in the Vue.js ecosystem, with full-stack development capabilities.
-- ⚙️ Familiar with Linux environment and basic operations, skilled in development tools such as Git, Docker, and GitHub Actions CI/CD workflows.
+- ⚙️ Familiar with the Linux environment and basic operations, proficient in development tools such as Git, Docker, Maven, and GitHub Actions CI/CD workflows.
 - 🗃️ Capable of database design, with expertise in MySQL and Redis.
+- 📑 Knowledgeable in core computer science concepts such as data structures and algorithms, operating systems, and computer networks, with an understanding of common design patterns.

 <span class="anchor" id="student-activities"></span>